andybala/curiousily.github.com/_posts/2016-10-10-deep-learning-for-hackers-part_1.markdown

 ### Who uses Deep Learning and for what?

-Below list is by no means complete!
+The list Below is by no means complete!
 Feel free to provide new interesting examples in the comments below.

 #### **Automatic Machine Translation**

 The task here is simple (or so it seems at first): given a word, phrase, sentence or whole document in let's say, French, translate it into English.
 How hard can it be?
 Some humans are pretty good at it, right?
 But what if you had an instant translator in your pocket, everywhere you go?
 Furthermore, what if it can translate from images?
 Well, that seems possible with Deep Learning:

 <div class="center">
-    <iframe width="640" height="360" src="https://www.youtube.com/embed/06olHmcJjS0" frameborder="0" allowfullscreen></iframe>
+    <iframe width="100%" height="360" src="https://www.youtube.com/embed/06olHmcJjS0" frameborder="0" allowfullscreen></iframe>
 </div>

 #### **Deep Reinforcement Learning is used for playing games**